How to Make Your Own Kombucha at Home

-Kombucha is making a splash as one of the hottest new health-promoting beverages.
-This fizzy probiotic fermented tea has quickly gone from niche to mainstream, showing up in grocery stores and on tap at healthy restaurants and trendy bars.
+Kombucha has made a splash as a health-promoting beverage in the last decade.
+This fizzy probiotic fermented tea has quickly gone from niche to mainstream, showing up in grocery stores and on tap at restaurants and trendy bars.
 But kombucha is an age-old drink that's easy to brew at home.
-Making your own kombucha is simple and only takes a few minutes of hands-on time.
-Best of all, homemade kombucha is much cheaper than store-bought!
-Here's all you need to know to make your own kombucha at home.
+Making kombucha is simple and only takes a few minutes of hands-on time.
+Best of all, the homemade brew is much cheaper than store-bought kombucha!
+Here's all you need to know to make kombucha at home.

 Get the full recipe: Homemade Kombucha

-At first, it's easy to be wary of the scoby: it's a slimy, pancake-shaped living culture that floats in the jar of kombucha during fermentation.
+At first, it's easy to be wary of the kombucha SCOBY: it's a slimy, living culture that floats in the jar of kombucha during fermentation.
 However, there's nothing to fear!
-The scoby is perfectly safe to touch, and it's what makes the magic of kombucha possible.
-Take good care of your scoby, and you'll be brewing for years.
+The SCOBY is perfectly safe to touch, and it's what makes the magic of kombucha possible.
+Take good care of your SCOBY, and you'll be brewing for years.

-Before you start, you'll need to locate a source for your scoby.
-A great source is friends or family who already brew kombucha and can divide off part of their scoby.
-If not, kombucha's popularity has made the scoby widely available on the internet (for example, here).
-You can also find dehydrated scoby at natural-foods stores (follow the package directions to get a dehydrated scoby started; it will take a little longer to brew your first batch of kombucha if you go this route).
-A fresh scoby will come with 1 cup of kombucha from the previous batch, called starter kombucha.
-If yours does not come with starter kombucha or you are starting with a dehydrated scoby, you can use purchased kombucha for your starter.
-The starter is crucial for the scoby to survive and for brewing your first batch of kombucha.
+A fresh SCOBY will come with 1 cup of kombucha from the previous batch, called starter kombucha.
+If yours does not come with starter kombucha or you are starting with a dehydrated SCOBY, you can use purchased kombucha for your starter.
+The starter is crucial for the SCOBY to survive and for brewing your first batch of kombucha.

 When you're ready to make the kombucha, brew the tea by bringing 1 gallon of water to a boil in a large pot.
 Once it boils, turn off the heat and stir in 1 cup sugar, then add 6 tea bags.